bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 ### Element No.5 - Runtime Comparison of Different Algorithms - Table III.a

-1. In the terminal navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, __enter__:
+1. In the terminal, navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and __enter__:

     ```sh
     python3 NewAlg.py -t 1 -v